 Histamine stimulates acid production, especially after meals, so H2 blockers are best taken 30 minutes before meals.
 They can also be taken at bedtime to suppress nighttime production of acid.
 Examples of prescription H2 blockers:

 Side effects can include headache, abdominal pain, diarrhea, nausea, gas, sore throat, runny nose, and dizziness.

 Proton Pump Inhibitors (PPIs) for Heartburn and Reflux

 Depending on the source of your heartburn or reflux, your doctor can prescribe drugs that block acid production more effectively and for a longer period of time than the H2 blockers, namely the family of medications doctors call proton pump inhibitors.
 PPIs are best taken an hour before meals.
 They include:

 Most doctors do not believe that one drug is significantly more effective than the others in managing GERD.
 These medications are also good for protecting the esophagus from acid so that esophageal inflammation can heal.

 Side effects can include headache, diarrhea, abdominal pain, bloating, constipation, nausea, and gas.

 Promotility Agents for Heartburn and Reflux

 Promotility agents work by stimulating the muscles of the gastrointestinal tract, which may help prevent acids from staying in the stomach too long, and strengthening the lower esophageal sphincter, reducing reflux into the esophagus.
-Reglan is a promotility agent occasionally used to treat heartburn associated with GERD.
+Metoclopramide (Reglan) is a promotility agent occasionally used to treat heartburn associated with GERD.
 The side effects of Reglan can be serious and may include drowsiness, fatigue, diarrhea, restlessness, and movement problems.

 Another promotility agent, Propulsid, was removed from the market in 2000, because it caused serious heart arrhythmias (abnormal heartbeats) in some people.